Show the WooCommerce Short Description Anywhere on Your Store

 [product_table]shortcode to any post or page.
 By default, it will display all of your products, but you can use shortcode modifiers to filter products from specific categories, tags, and more.
 Learn how to select your products.

-- Alternatively, you can edit your WooCommerce store’s template files to replace the native WooCommerce shop and archive pages with your new table layout.
+- Alternatively, you can automatically enable the product table layout on your shop and category pages. edit your WooCommerce store’s template files to replace the native WooCommerce shop and archive pages with your new table layout.

 If you go with option #1, all you do is add the shortcode and you’re done.